iagows/arduino_io/README.md

 * the type (bool, percent etc)
 * the name

-With those info, the app can send a command to get the value of service named "A" ou set the value for the service named "B".
+With those info, the app can send a command to get the value of service named "A" or set the value for the service named "B".

 ## Thanks to ##